-Starting seven days before the procedure, do not take any aspirin, ibuprofen, fish oil, or other anti-inflammatory medication.
+Starting fourteen days before the procedure, do not take any aspirin, ibuprofen, fish oil, or other anti-inflammatory medication.
 These thin the blood somewhat and increase the risk of bleeding.
 You can still take other pain relief medication like Tylenol.

 You must entirely avoid Non-Steroidal Anti-inflammatory Drugs such as Ibuprofen, Motrin, Aleve, Advil, Naproxen, Diclofenac, and others.
 Tylenol (acetaminophen) is acceptable because it does not impact your risk of bleeding during and after surgery.

 Don’t take aspirin and the other anti-inflammatories for your own safety.

 Our doctor may not perform your procedure if you have taken these drugs recently.
 If you have a medical requirement to do so, please discuss with Dr. McAuliff prior to your appointment.